 7. Gross Margin Return on Investment

 Gross Margin Return on Investment, or GMROI, measures the amount of money your company makes on a specific inventory investment.
-Tracking this metric allows you to see which products are good performers and which ones aren’t serving your business as much.
+Tracking this metric allows you to see which products are good performers and which ones aren’t serving your business quite as much.

 The calculation used to measure GMROI is: